pingcap/docs-tidb-operator/en/clinic-user-guide.md

     > - It is not supported to set the volume on multiple disks.
     > - Support any type of StorageClass.

-5. (Optional) Upgrade Clinic Diag.
+5. (Optional) Upgrade Diag.

-    If you want to upgrade Clinic Diag, you can modify the `${HOME}/diag-collector/values-diag-collector.yaml` file and then execute the following command.
+    If you want to upgrade Diag, you can modify the `${HOME}/diag-collector/values-diag-collector.yaml` file and then execute the following command.

     ```shell
     helm upgrade diag-collector pingcap/diag --namespace=tidb-admin -f ${HOME}/diag-collector/values-diag-collector.yaml